dockerian/poetry/blog/poetry-study.md

   Prosody weaves their rhythm, none the same.

   Refrain returns, a chant to bind the heart,
-  “Do not go gentle,” Thomas’ fiery art.
+  “Do not go gentle”, Thomas’ fiery art.
   Scansion charts the feet, the stress, the flow, Accentuation lifts where words must grow.

-  Feminine rhyme, like “dancing” and “prancing,” Softens the close, with extra syllables glancing.
+  Feminine rhyme, like “dancing” and “prancing”, Softens the close, with extra syllables glancing.
   Stanza and rhyme, the poet’s joyful play,
   Sing poetry’s song through night and day.